+St Mirren sell Gallagher to United and sign Bolton

-Gallagher sold by St Mirren to Dundee United
+St Mirren: Declan Gallagher sold to Dundee United and replaced with James Bolton

-Declan Gallagher: Dundee United sign centre-half from St Mirren for undisclosed fee

-Last updated on .From the section Dundee Utd
+Last updated on .From the section St Mirren

-Dundee United have signed Scotland capped centre-half Declan Gallagher from St Mirren, with manager Jim Goodwin describing it as "a great coup" for the relegated club.

-The Paisley club will receive an undisclosed fee for 32-year-old, with manager Stephen Robinson poised to immediately sign a replacement.
+St Mirren have sold Scotland capped centre-half Declan Gallagher to Dundee United and replaced him with former Plymouth Argyle defender James Bolton.

-Gallagher played 32 times for the Premiership side last season.
+The Paisley club agreed "a conditional fee" for 32-year-old Gallagher, who played 32 times for the Premiership side last season.

+St Mirren manager Stephen Robinson said he could not guarantee the former Dundee player a starting place.

+"Declan had an opportunity arise to move to Dundee United and he's from Dundee, so it's something that works well for him," Robinson said.

+"He hasn't played as much as he wanted to since the World Cup and we couldn't guarantee him those minutes.
+I've worked with Declan for a long time and I couldn't deny him the opportunity to move closer to home with his family and the chance to get more game time."

-Goodwin said strengthening the right side of his defence was a priority.
+Goodwin said strengthening the right side of his defence was a priority and described Gallagher's arrival as "a great coup" for the club relegated to the Championship.

 "When we heard about Declan's availability, it was a no-brainer," he told his club website.